DaveBieleveld/TrackTime365/README.md

 ```

 The application will:
-- Create the required database table if it doesn't exist
+- Create the required database tables if they don't exist
 - Perform an initial sync of calendar events
 - Schedule periodic syncs based on the configured interval
 - Log activities to the `logs` directory